mucaho/crafty-component-progressbar/README.md

 crafty-component-progressbar
 ============================

 A progress bar component for the crafty JS framework.
+See ProgressBar.js for detailed documentation.

 Example